dirksan28/Scenic2DashCanEmu/README.md

 [![Little red riding hood](./pics/vidThumb.jpg)](https://vimeo.com/512398946 "CAN-Emulator in action - Click to Watch!")

+## Features
+- powers up your dashboard without the need of installation in the car
+- large test sequence with more then 100 built-in test CAN messages
+- standalone operation (only with charging adapter) possible
+- if connected to a serial console: timestamp and message logging on screen

 ## What you need
 - an Arduino (Uno) a cheap clone also works ;-)
 - a MCP2515 module (e.g. this one https://www.amazon.com/-/de/dp/B08HM...336095&sr=8-11)